-Turkish attack on Syria might revive ISIS
+Turkish attack on Syria might revive Isis

 Hungary veto?

 The European Union reacted five hours after the start of the Turkish attack.
-The common resolution was reportedly delayed because of an alleged veto from the Hungarian government.
+The common resolution was reportedly delayed because of a veto from the Hungarian government.

 Hungarian MEP, Katalin Cseh, tweeted: "Another attack on EU unity: Hungary today vetoed resolution warning Turkey not to attack Northern Syria.
 Again the EU appears to be a lame duck thanks to Orban, who continues to back Erdogan as well as Russian foreign policy interests.
 Irresponsible and treacherous as always."